ActivitySim/activitysim/docs/howitworks.rst

 -----------

 The ActivitySim data schema depends on the sub-models implemented.
-The data schema listed below is for the example model.
+The data schema listed below is for the primary TM1 example model.
 These tables and skims are defined in the :mod:`activitysim.abm.tables` package.

 .. index:: constants
 .. index:: households